clevertree/paradigm-threat-site/app/chronology/christ/astrology.md

 February is a good time to go fishing.
 After all, there's a lot of water around from Aquarius bringing all that rain.
 Hunting isn't very good and there's no harvest yet to eat, so it's a good time to go fishing and eat fish.

-Thus after the month of Aquarius the Sun moves into Pisces, the two fish.
+Thus, after the month of Aquarius the Sun moves into Pisces, the two fish.
 Again the constellation really doesn't look much like two fish, the constellation has more to do with what time of year it is and the significance of what is happening at that time of year.
 The rest is just an imaginative connecting of the dots to draw a picture of what you've already decided should be there in that part of the sky.